zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Protein_Release_Assay/Protein_Release_Assay.md

 10. Thaw the NanoOrange protein quantitation reagent at room temperature and prepare the working solution.
 Wrap the tubes of working solution with foil.

-    - Prepare at least 220 μL of working solution per sample and standard replicate.
+    - Prepare at least 220 μL of working solution per sample + 11 mL for standards (for instance, `220 uL * 80 samples + 11 mL = 28.6 mL`).

     - Working solution is made by diluting the diluent 1:10 in Milli-Q water, and diluting the NanoOrange reagent 1:500 in the 1X diluent.
-For example, to get a final volume of ~20 mL, one would combine 2 mL diluent in 18 mL water and add 40 μL NanoOrange reagent.
+For example, to get a final volume of ~26.8 mL, combine 2.68 mL diluent with 24.12 mL water, then add 53.6 μL NanoOrange reagent.

 11. Create the standard curve by first preparing two 10 μg/mL stocks by diluting 5 μL of the 2 mg/mL stock in 995 μL working solution (one of these will be used for the 10 μg/mL standard, the other will be used for the dilutions).
 Then perform the following dilutions: